geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 18. Now that you have added the **Cancel** icon to **EditScreen1**, you must associate a trigger mechanism to the icon so that EditScreen1 is reset and the user is returned back to the most recently processed screen when the **“X”** icon is selected.
 In the **Tree view** pane, the **Icon4** control should be selected; if not, then do so now.
 ‎
-‎In the **Function property** **bar**, the field on the left side of the function currently displays **OnSelect.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Cancel** icon.
-If **OnSelect** is not displayed in this field, select the drop-down arrow and select it from the menu.
+‎In the **Function property** **bar**, the field on the left side of the function currently displays **On Select.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Cancel** icon.
+If **On Select** is not displayed in this field, select the drop-down arrow and select it from the menu.

 19. In the function box, enter **ResetForm(Form1); Back()**.
 ‎